Tunisia Travel Information

 Tunisians like to get to know the person with whom they will be doing business and negotiations tend to be prolonged and very sociable occasions.
 As with other Arab countries, one is expected to dress conservatively and formally in Tunisia.
 French is the common language of business and interpreters will be necessary otherwise.
 A firm handshake is the accepted form of greeting and the Arabic 'Salaam Aleikum' works better than a simple 'Hello.'
 Business hours are generally 8am to 12pm and 3pm to 6pm Monday to Friday.

 The international dialling code for Tunisia is +216.
 The outgoing international code is 00, followed by the relevant country code (for example 0027 for South Africa).
 City/area codes are in use, e.g. (0)1 for Tunis.
-There is widespread internet coverage with wifi in most tourist resorts, hotels and restaurants and internet cafés in the main cities and towns.
+There is widespread internet coverage with wifi in most tourist resorts, hotels and restaurants.
 Free international calls can be made via the internet.

 Travellers to Tunisia do not have to pay duty on the following items: 200 cigarettes, or 50 cigars, or 400g tobacco; 1 bottle of alcohol; a reasonable amount of perfume; and gifts to the value of 10 Tunisian dinars.